quantumlib/Stim/doc/python_api_reference_vDev.md

                 usual diagram of a surface code.

                 Uses the Pauli color convention XYZ=RGB.
-            "match-graph-svg": An SVG image of the match graph extracted from the circuit by stim.Circuit.detector_error_model.
+            "matchgraph-svg": An SVG image of the match graph extracted from the circuit by stim.Circuit.detector_error_model.
-            "match-graph-3d": An 3D model of the match graph extracted from the circuit by stim.Circuit.detector_error_model.
+            "matchgraph-3d": An 3D model of the match graph extracted from the circuit by stim.Circuit.detector_error_model.
-            "match-graph-3d-html": Same 3d model as 'match-graph-3d' but
+            "matchgraph-3d-html": Same 3d model as 'match-graph-3d' but
                 embedded into an HTML web page containing an interactive THREE.js viewer for the 3d model.
-            "time-slice-svg": An SVG image of the operations applied between two TICK instructions in the circuit, with the operations laid out in 2d.
+            "timeslice-svg": An SVG image of the operations applied between two TICK instructions in the circuit, with the operations laid out in 2d.
-            "time+detector-slice-svg": A combination of time-slice-svg
+            "detslice-with-ops-svg": A combination of timeslice-svg
-                and detector-slice-svg, with the operations overlaid
+                and detslice-svg, with the operations overlaid
                 over the detector slices taken from the TICK after the operations were applied.
-            "interactive": An HTML web page containing Crumble (an interactive editor for 2D stabilizer circuits)
-                initialized with the given circuit as its default contents.
+            "interactive" or "interactive-html": An HTML web page containing Crumble (an interactive editor for 2D stabilizer circuits) initialized with the given circuit as its default contents.
         tick: Required for detector and time slice diagrams.
 Specifies which TICK instruction, or range of TICK instructions, to slice at.
 Note that the first TICK instruction in the